College Application Process

 - DO send your recommenders a personalized thank you note.
 They are writing for you out of the kindness of their hearts and should be thanked properly.

 - If you’d like to re-take the SAT or ACT, you will need to do so ASAP in order to meet admissions and scholarship deadlines.
-Both the SAT and ACT have October test dates, and registration deadlines for those test dates are very soon.

 - CHS is hosting “Paying for College Night” September 11, at 6:30 in the PAC.
 Please join us as our presenter will discuss grants, loans, scholarships, and the Free Application for Federal Student Aid (FAFSA).